Divide & Conquer: The Art of Delegating a Family Road Trip

 OK.
 Unless you’re pulling a heist, this person is just called the ‘driver’.
 Just like in a heist, however, the wheelman isn’t in charge of everything.
 When you’re the driver, relax your control over the situation, have some fun, and let other people rule their own responsibilities.
 That said, there are a couple things that fall naturally into the wheelman’s wheelhouse.

 Safety is priority number one on a family road trip, and the driver needs to focus on this even more than the other members.
 A safety infraction committed by the driver can have immediate and devastating effects for everyone.
+According to a personal injury attorney in Boston, around 3000 people die each year due to distracted driving.
 A couple of quick tips include getting plenty of sleep (no matter what) and making sure the vehicle has all the mandatory maintenance.
 Check out some other safety tips for your next road trip.

 While the itinerary may be a consensus, someone has to monitor the clock.
 The nature of the excursion dictates how rigorous this responsibility is.
 Any day involving a flight or other mass transportation makes the clock-watching more critical.
 Even without these sorts of absolute deadlines, it’s important to allocate adequate chunks of time for destinations.
 Take some of the pressure off of everyone else’s clock monitoring by owning this obligation.